clojure-grimoire/grimoire/resources/1.4.0/clojure.core/subs/docstring.md

-Returns the substring of s beginning at start inclusive, and endingat end (defaults to length of string), exclusive.
+Returns the substring of s beginning at start inclusive, and ending at end (defaults to length of string), exclusive.